AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-request-obfuscation.md

 >[!IMPORTANT]
 >
->If you enable this feature be aware that there are certain limitations to its use that include the following:<br>- The Dynamic Media user interface may not show the correct details for the **[!UICONTROL Last Published]** field.
+>If you enable this feature, be aware that there are certain limitations to its use that include the following:<br>- The Dynamic Media user interface may not show the correct details for the **[!UICONTROL Last Published]** field.
 However, this affect does not impact publishing.<br>- Currently, HLS video streaming does not work when **[!UICONTROL Request obfuscation]** and **[!UICONTROL Request locking]** are enabled.

 ## Example {#section-dd4bfab19aa040f8ba3f6e397c6b0941}